Fully-heavy hexaquark states via the QCD sum rules

 At last, we obtain the best continuum threshold parameters, Borel parameters, and pole contributions, which are shown explicitly in Table \ref{BorelP}.
 In the Borel windows, the pole contributions are about $(40-60)\%$, the pole dominance criterion is satisfied.
-On the other hand, the main contributions come from the perturbative terms, the gluon condensate contributions play a minor role, the convergent behaviors of the operator product expansion are very good.
-We take account of all uncertainties of the relevant parameters, and acquire the masses and pole residues of the fully-heavy hexaquark states, which are also shown plainly in Fig.\ref{mass-cc-bb}.
+On the other hand, the main contributions come from the perturbative terms, the gluon condensate contributions play a minor role, and change slowly with variations of the Borel parameters, the convergent behaviors of the operator product expansion are very good.
+In the Borel windows, the contributions of the gluon condensate are about $-2\%$ ($-4\%$) and $-1\%$ ($-2\%$) for the $J^P=1^-$ and $0^+$ fully-charm hexaquark states, respectively, and $\ll 1\%$ for the $J^P=1^-$ and $0^+$ fully-bottom hexaquark states, where the values in the brackets come from the updated gluon condensate \cite{Narison-2101}.
+We choose the Borel windows with the help of the uniform pole contributions $(40-60)\%$, as the convergence of the operator product expansion is almost warranted automatically.

+We take account of all uncertainties of the relevant parameters, and acquire the masses and pole residues of the fully-heavy hexaquark states, which are also shown plainly in Table \ref{BorelP} and Fig.\ref{mass-cc-bb}.
+In Table \ref{BorelP}, we also present the values of the masses and pole residues acquired with the updated gluon condensate obtained by S. Narison \cite{Narison-2101}.
+From the Table, we can see clearly that the standard values and updated values lead to in-distinguishable predictions, which emerge as a result of the tiny contributions of the gluon condensate.
 From Fig.\ref{mass-cc-bb}, we can see that there appear very flat platforms for the hexaquark masses, the uncertainties come from the Borel parameters are rather small, the predictions are robust.